SandyRodger/LS170-171/L5_transport_layer_security.md

 - (AKA Public key encryption) Uses a pair of keys:
   - A Public key
   - A Private key.
-- Unlike symetric key encryption, where encryption and decryption both happen with the same key, in asymmetric key encryption the public key is used for encryption and the private key is used for decryption.
+- Unlike symmetric key encryption, where encryption and decryption both happen with the same key, in asymmetric key encryption the public key is used for encryption and the private key is used for decryption.
+- THE MESSAGE IN ENCRYPTED WITH THE PUBLIC KEY, BUT CAN ONLY BE DECRYPTED WITH THE PRIVATE KEY.
 - So the public key is visible to everyone, but the private key is only read by the message receiver.
 - For example:
   - Crispian wants to receive encrypted messages, so he generates a public and private encryption key.
   - He makes the public key publicly available, but keeps the private key to himself.
-  - Ellen writes a message and encrypts it with the poublic encryption key.
+  - Ellen writes a message and encrypts it with the public encryption key.
   - She then sends it to Crispian.
-  - Crispian has the private encryption key and uses it to read Ellen's message.
+  - Crispian has the public encryption key and uses it to read Ellen's message.
   - These keys can't work in the opposite direction.
 Ellen would have to generate her own keys to receive an encrypted response from Crispian.

 ### The TLS Handshake